A lot of beginners don’t know that your website has hidden WordPress user insights that you can use to grow your business.

 9. Track Outgoing WordPress Email Log

 Your WordPress website needs to send email notifications for different things.
-For example, when a new user signs up, a user requests password reset, a customer places a new order, and so on.
+For example, when a new user signs up, a user requests a password reset, a customer places a new order, and so on.

 Wouldn’t it be nice to have a record of emails sent by your WordPress site?
 This can help you track user activity and may unlock hidden WordPress data that you didn’t have access to.